Polydile/dile-components/packages/dile-radio-group/README.md

-# @dile/dile-radio-group and @dile/dile-radio components
+# @dile/dile-radio-group

-Web Component to create a radio buttons interface.
+Web Components to create a customizable radio buttons interface.

+There are two components in this package:

+- ```dile-radio-group```: allows to create a group of radio buttons.
+In a group only is possible to select one radio button at same time.
+- ```dile-radio```: to create each radio button on the group

 ## Installation
 ```bash